AyMi-2025/AyMi-2025/README.md

 # Hi !!, I'm Ayan Maiti
 ### BTech CSE Student

-I am a BTech CSE Student and would be graduating in 2030.
+I am a BTech CSE Student @LPU and would be graduating in 2030.
 I love to code, build and learn new skills and websites.
 Currently I am into Web Development and would soon start DSA.